puppetlabs-toy-chest/puppetlabs-openstack/README.md

 This module have been tested with Puppet 3.5 and Puppet Enterprise.
 This module depends upon Hiera.
 Object store support (Swift) depends upon exported resources and PuppetDB.

+The base image must use iptables instead of firewalld.

 ###Beginning with OpenStack

 To begin, you will need to do some basic setup on the compute node.
 SElinux needs to be disabled